hacdias/hacdias.com/content/resume/index.md

   location="Protocol Labs"href="https://protocol.ai/"
   from="11/2017" to="05/2024" >}}

-- Led the development of new features for the largest and most widely used [implementation](https://github.com/ipfs/kubo) and set of [libraries](https://github.com/ipfs/boxo) of the [InterPlanetary File System (IPFS)](https://ipfs.tech/), a decentralized, P2P, and content-addressed network, in Go.
-Co-authored and maintained specialized services to bridge HTTP and P2P systems.
+- Led the development of new features for [Kubo](https://github.com/ipfs/kubo), the reference Go implementation of [IPFS](https://ipfs.tech/), a decentralized, P2P, and content-addressed network; and co-authored and maintained specialized services bridging HTTP and P2P systems.
-- Co-authored and implemented [specifications](https://specs.ipfs.tech/) for different HTTP services in Go and TypeScript.
-Authored hundreds of implementation-agnostic conformance tests for several specifications.
+- Designed and implemented [specifications](https://specs.ipfs.tech/) for HTTP services in Go and TypeScript, alongside hundreds of implementation-agnostic conformance tests.
+- Led the development of [IPFS Desktop](https://github.com/ipfs/ipfs-desktop) (Electron, cross-platform) and revamped [IPFS Web UI](https://github.com/ipfs/ipfs-webui) (React), enabling users to interact with their IPFS node through a graphical interface.
-- Co-authored [Testground](http://testground.ai/), a testing, benchmarking and simulation platform for decentralized and P2P systems at scale, in Go.
-Led the JavaScript SDK and Go synchronization service development.
+- Co-authored [Testground](http://testground.ai/), a Go-based testing and simulation platform for P2P systems at scale, leading the JavaScript SDK and Go synchronization service development.
-- Revamped and shipped [IPFS Web UI](https://github.com/ipfs/ipfs-webui), a React-based web application used as a front-end for an IPFS node, where users can manage their files, explore linked data, and see their peers.
-- Led the development of [IPFS Desktop](https://github.com/ipfs/ipfs-desktop), an Electron-based desktop application for Windows, macOS and Linux.
-Owned the refactoring, redesign and feature development of the application.

-{{</ resume-position >}}

-{{< resume-position
-  title="Student Teaching Assistant"
-  location="Eindhoven University of Technology" href="https://tue.nl/"
-  from="09/2021" to="06/2022" >}}

-- Prepared materials, gave practical classes and helped students in a Deep Learning course.
-- Mentored 12 new master students from different nationalities during their first semester.

 {{</ resume-position >}}